irhel/redfin-scraper/README.md

-# redfin-scraper
+# Redfin Scraper

-Scraping real estate data from Redfin
+Apify actor that scrapes real-estate data from Redfin.